DETERMINING THE AMOUNT OF CLAY LUMPS

 SCOPE

-This method of test covers the procedure for the determination of clay lumps and friable particles in coarse aggregates.
+This test method covers the procedure for the determination of clay lumps and friable particles in aggregates.
 Clay lumps and friable particles are objectionable materials in the aggregate due to contamination at the time the deposit was formed, at the time of quarrying, or at the time of hauling and handling.
-Clay lumps and friable particles are considered any agglomerated or soft particles retained on the #4 sieve and greater, and will include such terms as mud and clay balls.
-Method A or Method B may be used to evaluate either stream flow or stock pile samples.
+Clay lumps and friable particles are considered any agglomerated or soft particles retained on the No. 4 sieve and greater for coarse aggregate or No. 20 sieve for fine aggregates will include such terms as mud and clay balls.
+For coarse aggregates, Method A or Method B may be used to evaluate either stream flow or stockpile samples.
 The Engineer shall determine the method most appropriate for individual sources.
 If a sample does not meet specification limits for either test method, the sample is considered non-compliant.

 PROCEDURE